 The strength and success of CANENA comes from its committed volunteer members representing the industry leaders from manufacturers, SDO’s and other associations.
 It is the active participation by various electrical industry product sectors in each country that is the catalyst for CANENA’S activity.

-There are more than 100 organizations actively involved in CANENA, in various committee levels.
+There are more than 300 organizations actively involved in CANENA, and several hundred technical experts actively involved in various committee levels.

 By-Laws – Download Certified Copy